Paneedah/Paneedah/README.md

 > # 🚀 Hi there!
 I'm Paneedah
 >
 > ### 💬 About Me
 > I'm a 20-year-old software developer with a passion for game development, coding in multiple languages, and exploring new technologies.
-My favorite color is purple, and I have a quirky sense of humor (blep! 😋).
+My favorite color is purple, and I like to blep 😋.
 Outside of coding, I enjoy gaming with friends and all things animal-related (foxes especially!).
 >
 > ### ⌨️ Technical Skills
 > * **Java:** 3+ years of experience developing Minecraft plugins, mods, and Discord bots.